-- Employee contributions: Eligible employees may elect to make voluntary pretax contributions to the Plan in any whole percentage from 1% to 30% of eligible earnings.
+- Employee contributions: Eligible employees may elect to make voluntary pretax contributions in any whole percentage from 1% to 30% of eligible earnings.
 Eligible employees may also make a supplemental election to contribute additional pretax contributions of 1% to 90% of their net pretax pay.
 Section 402(g) of the Internal Revenue Code limits the amount of pretax 401(k) contributions to a maximum of \$15,500 in 2008.
 Lower limits may apply to certain highly compensated participants if the Plan does not pass certain nondiscrimination tests required by law.
-Section 415(c) of the Internal Revenue Code limits the total amount of contributions to all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$46,000. - Employer contributions: United makes matching and/or direct contributions by employee category. - Administrative (Salaried) and Management Employees and Engineers represented by International Federation of Professional and Technical Engineers- The Plan provides employer matching contribution equal to 100% of the participant's contributions that do not exceed 4% of the eligible earnings for the Plan year.
-In addition, United contributes an equal percentage of the employee's eligible earnings for the Plan year.
-The percentage amounts range from 2% to 4% based on the sum of the participant's age and Credited Service on January 1 of each Plan year.
+Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$46,000. - Employer Contributions: For employees represented by the International Brotherhood of Teamsters, the employer contribution to the Plan equals 4% of each eligible participant's eligible earnings.
+In addition, United may make an additional contribution of up to 3.4% of eligible earnings for participants who were employed on May 15, 2005 (or who were on furlough on that date, but have subsequently returned to active status) according to a schedule based on the sum of the employee's age and credited service.
+In the event the total amount of the United's regular and additional contributions is less than 5% of all participants' eligible earnings for the Plan year, United will make a supplemental employer contribution in the amount necessary to cause total employer contributions to equal 5% of all eligible participants' earnings for the Plan year.
 The participant is not required to contribute to the Plan to receive this direct employer contribution.
+United does not make contributions on behalf of employees represented by the IAM to the Plan.

-- Professional Airline Flight Control Association United contributes 6% of Flight Dispatchers' eligible earnings.
-The participant is not required to participate in the Plan to receive this direct employer contribution. - MPI Employees represented by the International Association of Machinists and Aerospace Workers United contributes 3% of eligible earnings as of the first payment period beginning on or after the first anniversary of the participant's initial employment date.
-The participant is not required to participate in the Plan to receive this direct employer contribution. - Maintenance Instructors represented by the International Association of Machinists and Aerospace Workers United does not contribute on behalf of these employees to the Plan. - Voluntary pretax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
+- Voluntary pretax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
 This catch-up contribution is available only to the extent the participant has contributed the maximum amount of 401(k) contributions permitted under the Plan and the participant has not exceeded the annual catch-up contribution limit.
 For calendar year 2008, the maximum catch-up amount is \$5,000. - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account ("IRA").
 The Plan will not accept a rollover of after-tax contributions.
-For the year ended December 31, 2008, \$1,967,900 was transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).
+For the year ended December 31, 2008, \$901,809 was transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).